-Contact the board certified personal injury lawyers at our Dallas-Fort Worth law firm today for honest and unbiased assessment of your case.
+Contact a board certified accident attorneys at our Dallas-Fort Worth law firm today for honest and unbiased assessment of your case.
 The initial consultation is completely free and there is no obligation whatsoever to retain our services.
 Indeed, if we feel that your case does not warrant our services, we will tell you so.
 However, if you do decided to hire us, then we will take your case on a contingency fee basis (a no win, no fee guarantee).

 Contact us today to discuss your case by calling us toll free from anywhere at 800-354-6275 or locally at 817-294-1900.

 Other Articles You Might Be Interested In: